SthephanShinkufag/atomboard/README.md

  - "Sage" indicator in posts.
  - Post likes system (initial implementation, still in progress).

-This fork of the fork features (fork is not completed yet):
+This fork of the fork features:
+ - Fork is based on `[TinyIB from SthephanShinkufag](https://github.com/SthephanShinkufag/TinyIB/)`
+ - DB schema changed!
- - 4 files per post
+ - Now you can paste 4 files per post.
- - bugfixes
+ - Bugfixes.
+ - At this moment works only with PDO+MySQL (nofile / PostgreSQL / etc..  is not supported).

 Installing